Sakharova Prospekt, Moscow (Summer 2019)

 Response Paper Due.

-Week 6: Historical Legacies
+Week 6: Historical Legacies & Future Prospects

-August 7: Historical Legacies – Vicious Circle
+August 7: Historical Legacies – Vicious or Virtuous Cycles?

-Gulnaz Sharafutdinova (2022) “Constructing the Collective Trauma of the 1990s” in The Red Mirror: Putin’s Leadership and Russia’s Insecure Identity, Oxford University Press, Chapter 5.
+Gulnaz Sharafutdinova (2020) “Constructing the Collective Trauma of the 1990s” in The Red Mirror: Putin’s Leadership and Russia’s Insecure Identity, Oxford University Press, Chapter 5.

 Tomila Lankina (2021) “The Two-Pronged Middle Class: Implications for Democracy across Time and in Space” in The Estate Origins of Democracy in Russia: From Imperial Bourgeoisie to Post-Communist Middle Class, Cambridge University Press, Chapter 9.

-August 9: Non-Cumulative Final Exam Review
+August 10: Non-Cumulative Final Exam Review

-August 10: Non-Cumulative Final Exam - In-Class
+August 11: Non-Cumulative Final Exam – In-Class

 News